Razzoved/educational-database/README.md

 ## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.
+`composer install` to install vendor files

+When updating by pulling from this repository, it's advised to remove `vendor/` folder and run `composer install` again.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
+When updating by yourself, check the release notes to see if there are any changes you might need to apply to your `app` folder.
 The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.